JeetJC/MySQL-Database-Analysis/README.md

        order by num_payments desc;

  6. >**Create a new database named Customers_Orders and add the following tables as per the description Create a table named Customers to store customer information.
-Include the following columns Add a NOT NULL constraint to the first_name and last_name columns to ensure they always have a value.**
+Include the following columns.
+         Add a NOT NULL constraint to the first_name and last_name columns to ensure they always have a value.**

         A. customer_id: This should be an integer set as the PRIMARY KEY and AUTO_INCREMENT.